Shinzo Abe's party sweeps to election victory in Japan days after his assassination: NHK - KESQ

 “We must absolutely defend free and fair elections, which are the basis of democracy,” Prime Minister Fumio Kishida said on Friday, adding that the party would “proceed with our election campaign as planned with the firm conviction that we will never yield to violence.”

-On Sunday, the conservative LDP won at least 63 seats, more than half of the 125 seats up for grabs, according to the country’s public broadcaster NHK.
+On Sunday, days ahead of Abe’s wake and funeral, the conservative LDP won at least 63 seats, more than half of the 125 seats up for grabs, according to the country’s public broadcaster NHK.

 Vote counting is now complete, but official results have not yet been released by Japan’s Ministry of Internal Affairs and Communications.